The basis of the Quran is the revelation to Muhammad. According to Islam, the revelation was given by the angel Jibreel.

 What makes me say this?

 What can we know about Waraqa?
 It is said that he used to “read the Gospel in Arabic”.
-This is false because the Gospel had not been translated to Arabic at that time!
+This is false because the Gospel had not been translated into Arabic at that time!
 So what was he reading?!

 It is also said that Waraqa used to “write/copy the Gospel in Hebrew.”
 Again this is untrue because the Gospel was only translated to Hebrew a few centuries later.
 So what was Waraqa copying?!